cessda/cessda.guidelines.public/services/sla.md

 Service incidents are prioritised as follows:

 * “High”: These incidents relate to the security of the service.
 These incidents have higher precedence and are acknowledged and responded to more quickly.
 * “Medium”: These incidents relate to normal service access and usage.

 Any incident reported through the CESSDA helpdesk channel will be acknowledged and responded to, depending on the above classification:

 * For a high priority incident, acknowledgement should be within one (1) working day
 * For a medium priority incident, acknowledgement should be within three (3) working days, and five (5) working days in July and August.

 ## Service Level Targets

-**Monthly Availability**
+Monthly Availability:

 * Defined as the ability of a service to fulfil its intended function over a calendar month.